What and Whose Knowledge? Measuring Epistemic Diversity in Large Language Models: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Our work is the first broad study of knowledge collapse in LLMs, where we propose a new methodology for measuring \divtype{} diversity.
+Our work is the first empirical study of the risk of knowledge collapse in LLMs, where we propose a new methodology for measuring \divtype{} diversity.
 We use this to conduct an empirical study of 27 LLMs across 155 topics, with 200 prompt variations.

 \paragraph{Limitations} In terms of topical coverage, we use a combination of randomly selected and hand curated topics.
 We attempted to select topics that broadly cover general concepts, historical events, and important figures across 12 countries, including both controversial and non-controversial topics.
 However, manual selection of topics may inevitably impact the generalizability of our results.
 Additionally, for some countries in the study, selection of topics is performed from an outsider perspective.
 An improvement to our setup could be to cover more topics by identifying what people typically search for using LLMs and randomly sampling from that pool of queries.
 Other notions of popularity can also be examined in terms of Wikipedia page views or trending search keywords.
+We also use only 200 different prompt templates due to computational contstraints.
+Geater coverage could be achieved through more sampling.

 Regarding our decomposition and clustering algorithms, while we find through manual and automated evaluation that the quality tends to be high, performance is not perfect.
 Therefore, there is some irreducible noise in the results.
+Additionally, we adopt a strict notion of semantic equivalence for clustering in our methodology, while many real world claims may have some partial overlap in information which could be useful to capture when measuring diversity.
+Stronger NLI approaches also exist, such as using an LLM, but we choose a validated and more efficient BERT based approach at the cost of some accuracy.
+To illustrate the cost, we perform $\approx$744M NLI inferences in our study; assuming $\approx$40 tokens per inference, with GPT-5, this would cost $\approx$\$44,640.

 Next, we choose a RAG setup which is intended to simulate a real-world RAG scenario, while actual RAG implementations will inevitably vary.
 It would therefore be useful to examine the utility of RAG in a more systematic way, benchmarking several implementations.
 Finally, while \divtype{} diversity is important, it should also be contextualized with other important aspects of knowledge such as factuality and relevance.